HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 Best for tutorials or walkthroughs requiring screen recordings or other visuals

-Pick a video type above to open a ready-made template in HeyGen and follow along as you go.
+Select a video type above to open a ready-made template in HeyGen and follow along as you proceed.

-We like that.
-Skip ahead to Step 4: Choose the Right AI Avatar Spokesperson and create your own AI avatar – your digital twin and future video star.
+We love it!
+Skip ahead to Step 4: Choose the Right AI Avatar Spokesperson and create your own AI avatar—your digital twin and future video star.

 Not ready to get started yet?

 No worries.
-Skim the steps now and come back to the full how-to when you’re ready.
+Glance through the steps now and return to the full how-to whenever you are ready.

 Ready to get started?
-Begin with this 2-minute tour of HeyGen’s AI Studio Editor, and then let’s get started!
+Begin with this 2-minute tour of HeyGen’s AI Studio Editor, and then let us dive in!

 → HeyGen Academy: 101